smarie/python-parsyfiles/README.md

 ## Usage

-### 1- Collections of known types
+### 1- Collections of known types : a list of DataFrame

 The most simple case of all: you wish to parse a collection of files that all have the same type, and for which a parser is already registered.
-For example your data folder looks like this (you may find this example data folder in the [project sources](https://github.com/smarie/python-simple-file-collection-parsing-framework/tree/master/parsyfiles/test_data)):
+For example your wish to parse a list of `DataFrame` for a data folder that looks like this:

 ```bash
 ./demo/simple_collection